forsyde/IDeSyDe/docs/usage.markdown

 Eventually a better description of the models identified and supported by IDeSyDe will also contain one page in their own respect.

+> The following sections are out of date!
+IDeSyDe has migrated to a JVM project.
+Majorly scala.
+Proper installation instructions
+> are to come.
+For now you can downloaded the latest jars from the github webpage.

 # Installation

 As a majorly Python-based project, there's no failsafe way to distribute the tool to you, the designer,